 There is no occasion when grilled cheese isn’t a good idea.
 Pillsbury crescent grilled cheese rolls are an absolute delicacy, and even more so since they are ridiculously easy to make.

-Fill the rolls with your favorite cheese or cheeses and cover them with cheese and an egg-wash mixture.
+I usually fill the rolls with your favorite cheese or cheeses and cover them with cheese and an egg-wash mixture.
 The cooking is a little more demanding, but nothing you can’t handle.

 Place the Pillsbury crescent rolls on a pre-heated skillet and let them sizzle for up to two minutes.
 Then, turn them over and let them sizzle for a minute to two on the cheese-covered side while adding the cheese and egg mixture to the other.